-Clearance SALE… Prices Slashed + Certegy No Interest Finance- up to 40 months!
-Now On Evaporative Cooling & Reverse Cycle Heating/Cooling Systems”
+Limited OFFER… Save 10% Off RRP on any a/c + Certegy No Interest Finance- up to 40 months!
+Now On Reverse Cycle Heating/Cooling & Evaporative Cooling Systems”

 Ascent Air is proudly a Perth based air conditioning & heating company specialising in energy efficient systems.
 We specialise in ducted reverse cycle air conditioning, split system air conditioners, evaporative cooling and ducted gas heating systems.